abinit/abinit/doc/tutorial/compilation.md

 ### How to compile ABINIT with support for OpenMP threads

-For a gentle introduction to threads, please consult this tutorial.
+For a gentle introduction to OpenMP threads, please consult this tutorial.

 Compiling ABINIT with OpenMP is not that difficult as everything boils down to: